saurabhb44/topGithub/README.md

 1. Clone Repository
 2. Make sure Django & Python is installed on your PC
 3. In terminal, change directory to Local_Dictory/topGithub/topGit (manage.py file must be there).
-4. Run command: python `manage.py runserver`
+4. Run command: 'python manage.py runserver`
 5. Open browser and search for in address bar http://localhost:8000/
 6. Enter a Valid GitHub profile username and n,m.
 7. Boom...
 Results Displayed